-The different dedicated hosting plans each offer more storage and RAM than the previous ones, with DS-256 maxing out the RAM at 256 GB.
-This plan is meant for businesses that are at an enterprise level and will cost $399.99/month.
+Each tier offers more storage and RAM, with DS-256 maxing out the RAM at 256 GB.
+This plan is meant for businesses that are at an enterprise level and will cost $469.99 per month.

 Comparing The Best Web Hosting Services

-GoDaddy’s hosting plans will work for you, but others may work better.
-GoDaddy doesn’t offer as many features and the same level of value that other hosting providers do.
-While you won’t have any problems with GoDaddy per se, it may not give you the level of satisfaction that you can find elsewhere on our list of best web hosting services.
+It’s likely GoDaddy’s hosting plans will work for you—but it’s also possible other providers may work better.
+Considering the service doesn’t offer as many features as other hosting providers do, it may not give you the same level of satisfaction and value you could otherwise get elsewhere on our list of best web hosting services.